 Minors: Participants under 18 are welcome with written permission from a parent or guardian; an adult must accompany those under 16 years of age.
 Not recommended for children under age 7.

-Weather Conditions: Rain or shine, but be prepared for changing temperatures.
+Weather Conditions: Rain or shine but be prepared for warmer weather.
 Click here for weather information.